 Our vision and values

-We strive to be an inclusive community to that everyone who identifies as a 'parent', regardless of racial identification, ancestry, nationality, native language, socioeconomic background, family structure, age, belief system, gender identity, gender expression, sexual identity, ability, appearance, occupation, and political affiliation feels that they are a valued and essential part of this collective.
+I strive to hold a space that is inclusive so that everyone who identifies as a 'parent', regardless of racial identification, ancestry, nationality, native language, socioeconomic background, family structure, age, belief system, gender identity, gender expression, sexual identity, ability, appearance, occupation, and political affiliation feels that they are a valued and essential part of this collective.

-Meagan founded Whole Family Rhythms in 2013 after being deeply inspired by the idea of RHYTHM being a transformative and nourishing part of a child's daily life.
+Meagan founded Whole Family Rhythms, a blog and then eGuide seasonal series in 2013 after being deeply inspired by the idea of RHYTHM being a transformative and nourishing part of a child's daily life.

 Meagan’s interest in conscious and mindful living began while she earned her degree from McGill University in International Development, World Religion and Philosophy.